Table of Contents

 Passive people manifest themselves in isolation from the process.
 A passive person can think of anything regarding himself and his life but will be avoiding active actions.
 He will take a passive position.
-This characteristic applies both to vision on life in general and to particular areas, like relationships with other people.
+This characteristic applies both to the vision of life in general and to particular areas, like relationships with other people.

-It is unjust to ‘label’ passivity as a form of detachment from any process or as a fault or pathology; this Passivity can either be a character trait, like a ‘natural’ state of a person or a consciously chosen temporary way of being.
+It is unjust to ‘label’ passivity as a form of detachment from any processor as a fault or pathology; this Passivity can either be a character trait, like a ‘natural state of a person or a consciously chosen temporary way of being.
 Passivity helps to collect thoughts under challenging situations, direct energy to solving significant problems, rethink values, perspectives or circumstances.
 This Passivity can be considered a healthy ‘state’ of a person.
 Yet there is more to it.

 The concept of Passivity and Passive people

 A passive person is an individual who is characterized by a chronic, constant departure from decision-making and active participation in any process.
-A life based on passive worldview flows within the established frameworks and has only a few new events.
+A life based on a passive worldview flows within the established frameworks and has only a few new events.